sighack/sighack.github.io/_posts/2018-02-09-exporting-high-resolution-images-in-processing.md

 ## Converting a PDF to PNG

-It's annoying how something so easy is so difficult to find easily on the web so I'm adding this one additional piece of information here.
+It's annoying how information on doing something so easy is so difficult to find on the web so I'm adding this one additional piece of information here.

 Once you have a PDF file, you might want to convert it to a PNG or other raster format.
 To do this, I use the `pdftoppm` command-line utility that is part